BEFORE YOU GO...

 3. Ongoing Monitoring

 Scammers are constantly developing new ways to avoid being caught, making ongoing monitoring necessary for businesses.
 What skilled money launderers do is that they keep things legal for a while before using their account for illicit purposes.
 Thus, a standardised strategy for detecting changes in risk should be a part of ongoing monitoring.
 Even though high-risk clients might be conducting their business wholly lawfully, AML requirements demand monitoring them tightly.
-You can’t perform enhanced due diligence on everyone because some low-risk clients can engage in unethical financial behaviour.
+You can’t perform enhanced due diligence on everyone because some low-risk clients can engage in unethical financial behavior.
 Companies must keep customers happy while also spotting suspicious activities.

 Who Can Benefit from a KYC Document Checklist?